 Loss Assessments and Deductibles

 Loss assessments can also apply to the deductible payable on the master policy coverage.
-Because it is building insurance the deductible may be high, and could be in the thousands of dollars .
+Building insurance deductibles may be high, and could be in the thousands of dollars .
 When a deductible becomes payable in a claim, the amount is divided among all the individual unit owners.

 How to Get More Loss Assessment Coverage on Your Policy